markriedl/easygen/README.md

 None

-## CharacterLSTM_Train
+## CharRNN_Train

 A character-level LSTM is a recurrent neural network for generating text, one character at a time.
 This module trains the neural network on a chunk of text data.
 The model predicts the next character based on the previous characters it has seen.
-This module is paired with `CharacterLSTM_Run` which can take the model produced by this module and use to do the actual text generation.
+This module is paired with `CharRNN_Run` which can take the model produced by this module and use to do the actual text generation.

 **Inputs:**